bytesnake/home/papers/stash/ideas_notes.md

     - bring the whole document up to the CodiMD instance
     - sync PDFs behind password-wall (can we also use SVG for that?)

+Putting things for rehearsel into calendar.
+With a specific reference to commit, file and range for a document, we can rehearse a specific object in text.
+Rehearsing mainly means embroidering, taking second look at notes and continue reading sources.
+Classical rehearsal with recitation can be difficult to be effective, as typical question-answer structure is not easy to achieve. **But** it can serve as an important tool, when inline QAs are written for the future self to read.

+ - add `:{range}Rehearse {+time}` command putting `date, SHA, file, range` into a special file
+ - calling `:Rehearse` in main file brings up a quickfix list with today's rehearsel objects

 ### Not so important

  - writing mathematical notation